GrantBartlett/store-locator/README.md

 # Store Locator
 A Store locator built with Ruby on Rails and the Google Maps API.
-The idea is to accommodate multiple location programs in a single app.
+The idea is to accommodate multiple location apps for brands in a single app.

 ## Installation